-- the timing and volume of purchases, use and reloads of our prepaid cards and related products and services; - the timing and success of new product or service introductions by us or our competitors; - seasonality in the purchase or use of our products and services; - changes in the level of interchange rates that can be charged; - fluctuations in customer retention rates; - changes in the mix of products and services that we sell; - · changes in the mix of retail distributors through which we sell our products and services; - the timing of commencement, renegotiation or termination of relationships with significant retail distributors and network acceptance members; - the timing of commencement of new product development and initiatives that cause us to expand into new distribution channels, and the timing of costs of existing product roll-outs to new retail distributors and the length of time we must invest in those new products, channels or retail distributors before they generate material operating revenues; - our ability to obtain timely regulatory approval for strategic initiatives; - · changes in our or our competitors' pricing policies or sales terms; - significant changes in our risk policies and controls; - the timing of costs related to fraud losses; - the timing of commencement and termination of major advertising campaigns; - the timing of costs related to the development or acquisition of complementary businesses; - the timing of costs of any major litigation to which we are a party; - the amount and timing of capital expenditures and operating costs related to the maintenance and expansion of our business, operations and infrastructure, including our investments in a processing solution to eventually replace our current processing services provider; - · accounting charges related to impairment of capitalized internal-use software, intangible assets and goodwill; - our ability to control costs, including third-party service provider costs and sales and marketing expenses in an increasingly competitive market; - volatility in the trading price of our Class A common stock, which may lead to higher or lower stock-based compensation expenses or fluctuations in the valuations of vesting equity that cause variations in our stock-based retailer incentive compensation; and - changes in the political or regulatory environment affecting the banking or electronic payments industries generally or prepaid financial services specifically.
+- · the timing and volume of purchases, use and reloads of our prepaid cards and related products and services; - the timing and volume of tax refunds processed by us, including the impact of any general delays in tax refund disbursements from the U.S. Treasury; - the timing and success of new product or service introductions by us or our competitors; - seasonality in the purchase or use of our products and services; - · changes in the level of interchange rates that can be charged; - fluctuations in customer retention rates; - changes in the mix of products and services that we sell; - changes in the mix of retail distributors through which we sell our products and services; - the timing of commencement, renegotiation or termination of relationships with significant retail distributors and network acceptance members; - the timing of commencement of new product development and initiatives that cause us to expand into new distribution channels, and the timing of costs of existing product roll-outs to new retail distributors and the length of time we must invest in those new products, channels or retail distributors before they generate material operating revenues; - our ability to obtain timely regulatory approval for strategic initiatives; - changes in our or our competitors' pricing policies or sales terms: - · significant changes in our risk policies and controls; - · the timing of costs related to fraud losses; - · the timing of commencement and termination of major advertising campaigns; - · the timing of costs related to the development or acquisition of complementary businesses; - · the timing of costs of any major litigation to which we are a party; - the amount and timing of capital expenditures and operating costs related to the maintenance and expansion of our business, operations and infrastructure, including our investments in a processing solution to eventually replace our current processing services provider: - accounting charges related to impairment of capitalized internal-use software, intangible assets and goodwill; - our ability to control costs, including third-party service provider costs and sales and marketing expenses in an increasingly competitive market; - volatility in the trading price of our Class A common stock, which may lead to higher or lower stock-based compensation expenses or fluctuations in the valuations of vesting equity that cause variations in our stock-based retailer incentive compensation; and - changes in the political or regulatory environment affecting the banking or electronic payments industries generally or the industries for prepaid financial services and tax refund processing specifically.